Reducing transport emissions

 Our logistics network transports our finished goods over 1.5 billion kilometres each year from our factories to where they’re sold – that’s the equivalent of travelling to the moon and back twice every day.

-Our transport CO2 emissions are equal to our emissions from manufacturing.
 Our transport management team focus on continually increasing the efficiency in the distribution of our finished products.
 They explore a range of sustainable transport options to reduce CO2 emissions, cut costs, and get our products to customers on time.

-Measured 1 July 2016 - 30 June 2017
+Measured 1 July 2017 - 30 June 2018

 How do you design an efficient logistics network?